 Speaking professionally, I would highly advise to check all internal and external links on your website.
 There are free tools you can find online but may require payment for full access.
 Again, we have the tools and resources to test and fix all hyperlinks on your website.

 5. Implement Speed Testing

 Speed testing and website performance has become an increasingly important signal in how websites rank.
 Today, users have a much shorter attention span so if you’re website doesn’t load within recommended timeframe, chances are visitors will leave and move on elsewhere.

 As part of our Cheshire web design agency memberships, we present our clients with monthly speed reports to monitor speed.
 However, there are many free tools out there such as Google’s PageSpeed Insights or Pingdom to see what’s slowing your website down.

 Almost every website will have at least one contact form, it usually acts as the call-to-action to encourage a user interact with your business and means they are one step closer to converting into a customer once they contact you or sign-up to your newsletter.

-Once you have contact forms have been implemented, you need to manually test every contact form on your website to make sure it is functioning correctly.
-Look to double and triple check your contact form works, you can even get a friend or work colleague to test it, to make sure you not only get the website enquiry, but you also get all information.
+Once your contact forms have been implemented, you need to manually test every contact form on your website to make sure it is functioning correctly.
+Look to double and triple check that your contact form works, you can even get a friend or work colleague to test it, to make sure you not only get the website enquiry, but you also get all information.

 Once you have checked off these essential steps, you should be fully prepared to hit the launch button and get your new website live.
 If you wish to discuss a relaunch checklist in more detail, please contact our Cheshire web design agency